Dawn

 Winter morning sky behind cabbage palmettos, Big Cypress National Preserve, Florida.
 (Photo copyright © by Kaj Halberg)

-Morning fog on a savanna, Tarangire National Park, northern Tanzania.
+Morning traffic on the Long Bien Bridge, Hanoi.
 (Photo copyright © by Kaj Halberg)

-Eroded sedimentary rocks in morning light, Badlands National Park, South Dakota, United States.
+House in morning light, Hanoi.
 (Photo copyright © by Kaj Halberg)

 Almost all eucalyptus species are native to Australia, but numerous species are extensively cultivated elsewhere in tropical and subtropical countries for their timber, which is in great demand, as it is resistant to insect attacks.
 It is also used to make paper pulp.
 Some species are cultivated as ornamentals.
 Oil from the leaves is an ingredient in throat lozenges, called ‘eucalyptus bon-bons’.
 The oil can also be used against lice, and to remove spots.